kevpeek/kotlinJsLambda/README.md

 ## Environment
 The following describes the environment I used when compiling this guide.
 Other versions of dependencies may work.
+PRs with updates an corrections are welcome.

 - Kotlin 1.3.50
 - Gradle 5.6.2